SoftUni-Internal/interactive-content/EN/01-DOM-Manipulations/05-Homework.md

 When you get the current message, you should encode it as follows:

-- Change the ASCII CODE on every single character in that message by adding 1 to the current ASCII NUMBER, that represent the current character in that message.
+- Change the ASCII CODE on every single character in that message by adding 1 to the current ASCII NUMBER that represent the current character in that message.

 - Clear the sender textarea and append the encoded message to the receiver textarea.

 After that, when the `Decode and read it` button is clicked, you need to get the encoded message from the receiver textarea and do the opposite logic:

-- Subtract 1 from the current ASCII NUMBER, that represents the current character in that message.
+- Subtract 1 from the current ASCII NUMBER that represents the current character in that message.

-- Replace the encoded message with your decoded message in the receiver textrea to make it readable.
+- Replace the encoded message with your decoded message in the receiver textarea to make it readable.

 # Example